zhehuaz/Anti-spam/README.md

 # Anti-spam
-A spam filter implemented with Bayers Method.
+A spam filter implemented with Bayes Method.